WordPress/gutenberg/packages/components/src/text-highlight/README.md

 const MyTextHighlight = () => (
 	<TextHighlight
-		text={ 'Why do we like Gutenberg?
-Because Gutenberg is the best!' }
+		text="Why do we like Gutenberg?
+Because Gutenberg is the best!" highlight={ 'Gutenberg' }
-		highlight={ 'Gutenberg' }
 	/>
 );